Peter closed his locker. “Who’d you talk with yesterday?”

 [Fuck.]
 Peter looked at her, astonished.
 [I’ve never gone this deep.
 This is—]

 Blake walked up to Kora.
-“You think you’re real hard, don’t you Holly?
-Hate to break it to you but you’re a goddamn cheerleader—you prance around in a watered-down stripper’s outfit.
+“Think you’re hard, don’t you Holly?
+Hate to break it to you, but you’re a goddamn cheerleader—you prance around in a watered-down stripper’s outfit.
 What makes you think you’re gonna—”

 “You BITCH!”
 He swung with his right.

-Kora leaned back and hit him with a two-fingered jab, connecting just below his adam’s apple.
+Kora leaned back and threw a two-fingered jab, connecting just below his adam’s apple.
 He stumbled back, coughing and gagging.

 “Gross.”
 Kora wiped her fingers on her thigh.
 “Douche juice.”

 Blake’s goons surged forward.
 Chase Horton yelled, “Oh no you did not!”
 Logan McAllister couldn’t think of anything witty, so he yelled a phrase he’d heard from Meet the Parents.
 “You are going DOWN!
 You are going DOWN TO CHINATOWN!”